chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/beast/quipper.md

 aliases: ["Quipper"]
 ---
 # Quipper
 *Source: Monster Manual p.
-335. Available in the SRD and the Basic Rules.*
+335, Mythic Odysseys of Theros.
+Available in the SRD and the Basic Rules.*

 A quipper is a carnivorous fish with sharp teeth.